-With the current structure of TRs, no authority will be able to examine the entire global network of OTCD data, at a detailed level.
+With the current structure of TRs, no authority will be able to examine the entire global network of OTCD data at a detailed level.
 In addition, it is likely that OTCD data will be held in multiple TRs, requiring some form of aggregation of data to get a comprehensive and accurate view of the global OTC derivatives market and activities.
-Absent that, the financial stability objectives of the G20 in calling for TRs might not be achieved.
+Absent that, the G20's financial stability objectives in calling for TRs might not be achieved.

-In light of these limitations, the opportunity for a centralised or other mechanism to provide global aggregated data, as a complement to the direct access by the different authorities to

-TR held data, probably warrants consideration and further investigation, although beyond the scope of this report.23
+In the light of these limitations, the opportunity for a centralised or other mechanism to provide global aggregated data, as a complement to the direct access by the different authorities to TR-held data, probably warrants consideration and further investigation, although beyond the scope of this report.26 This will be addressed by a feasibility study mandated by the FSB on approaches to aggregate OTC derivatives data.